analogdevicesinc/ai8x-training/README.md

 On a shared system, add the `--port 0` command line option.

-Training progress can be observed by starting TensorBoard and pointing a web browser to the port indicated.
+The training progress can be observed by starting TensorBoard and pointing a web browser to the port indicated.

 ##### Remote Access to TensorBoard